krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ### Stability

 Attaching a profiler to a JVM can potentially cause it to crash.
-It's important to be aware of this risk, as bugs can occur not only in profilers, but also in the JVM itself.
+It's essential to be aware of this risk, as bugs can occur not only in profilers but also in the JVM itself.
 The OpenJDK developers are working on improving the stability of the API used by profilers to minimize this risk.
 You can learn more about their work at:

 - [Johannes Bechberger](https://github.com/openjdk/jdk/pulls?q=is%3Apr+author%3Aparttimenerd){:target="_blank"}
 - [Jaroslav Bachorik](https://github.com/openjdk/jdk/pulls?q=is%3Apr+author%3Ajbachorik){:target="_blank"}

 In my opinion, async-profiler is a very mature product already.
 I know a few companies that are running async-profiler in continuous mode 24/7.
-Over two years, I only heard about one production crash that has been caused by a profiler.
+Over two years, I only heard about one production crash caused by a profiler.
 It is working with **40** production JVMs, at least in wall-clock mode there.
-I have personally used async-profiler on multiple systems without encountering any crashes this year.
+I have used async-profiler on multiple systems without crashes this year.
 While there is always some risk when attaching a profiler to a JVM, I believe the risk is minimal and can be safely ignored.

-However, if you do experience a profiler-related crash, I encourage you to file a GitHub issue to help improve the OpenJDK.
+However, if you experience a profiler-related crash, I encourage you to file a GitHub issue to help improve the OpenJDK.
 During the crash, the ```hs_err.<pid>``` file is generated.
-It may be very useful for finding the root cause of a problem.
+It may be beneficial for finding the root cause of a problem.

 The main problem, according to Johannes Bechberger, stated in a recent [JEP proposal](https://openjdk.org/jeps/435){:target="_blank"}, is that async-profiler uses the internal AsyncGetCallTrace API for stack walking.
-This API has been introduced in November 2002 for Sun Studio, but has been removed in January 2003 and demoted to an internal API ([JVMTI](https://docs.oracle.com/en/java/javase/17/docs/specs/jvmti.html#ChangeHistory){:target="_blank"}).
+This API was introduced in November 2002 for Sun Studio but was removed in January 2003 and demoted to an internal API ([JVMTI](https://docs.oracle.com/en/java/javase/17/docs/specs/jvmti.html#ChangeHistory){:target="_blank"}).
 It is neither exported in any header nor standardized.
 To this date, there is only one [tiny test](https://github.com/openjdk/jdk/tree/master/test/hotspot/jtreg/serviceability/AsyncGetCallTrace){:target="_blank"} in the whole OpenJDK: The API might be broken with any version, Johannes Bechberger caught such an issue with [PR 7559](https://github.com/openjdk/jdk/pull/7559){:target="_blank"} before the release.
 Be aware of this risk and test every JDK with your profiling setup before using it in production.

 There is an ongoing effort by Johannes Bechberger, with the help of Jaroslav Bachorik and others, to improve this situation by proposing the new [AsyncGetStackTrace API](https://openjdk.org/jeps/435){:target="_blank"}, that will hopefully be integrated into the OpenJDK.
 This API will be official, well-tested with stability and stress tests in the official OpenJDK test suite, and therefore more stable than AsyncGetCallTrace.
-It will also give the users of tools like async-profiler access to more information, like C/C++ frames between Java frames and inlining information for all Java frames.
+It will also give the users of tools like async-profiler more information, like C/C++ frames between Java frames and inlining information for all Java frames.
 If you want to learn more, consider reading the [JEP](https://openjdk.org/jeps/435){:target="_blank"} or visit the [demo repository](https://github.com/parttimenerd/asgct2-demo){:target="_blank"} to see it in action.

 Furthermore, many bugs have been found by both OpenJDK developers by using the [JDK Profiling Tester](https://github.com/parttimenerd/jdk-profiling-tester){:target="_blank"} to find and fix many stability issues.
 There are currently no known real-world stability issues.